meltano/meltano/docs/src/docs/command-line-interface.md

 ### How to use: Custom plugins

-Plugins that Meltano isn't familiar with yet, like arbitrary Singer taps and targets, can be added using the `--custom` flag:
+[Custom plugins](/docs/plugins.html#custom-plugins) that Meltano isn't familiar with yet, like arbitrary Singer taps and targets, can be added using the `--custom` flag:

 ```bash
 meltano add --custom <type> <name>